 Whether it’s a princess gown or a sleek sheath, finding the wedding dress that makes you feel like a bride comes with many considerations.
 One of the biggest?
 Selecting the right shade of white.
+From crisp diamond white to supple eggshell, traditional bridal whites run the gamut with differing undertones, tints, and hues.
+Such a large yet subtle shade range can be daunting for even the most color-astute amongst us, but we've got you covered.

 The brightest white, stark white is typically bleached to get its crisp tint and is best achieved with synthetic fabrics (satins, taffetas, and polyester blends).
 The hue is known to pick up the colors of its surroundings but can appear too electric for some tastes.
 Over the years stark white has become less popular as brides favor more universally flattering shades, and experts expect the color to continue to fade in popularity.